Build a Decision Tree in Minutes using Weka (No Coding Required!)

 Classification vs. Regression in Machine Learning

-Let me first quickly summarize what classification and regression are in the context of machine learning.
+Let me first quickly summarize what classification and regression are in machine learning.
 It’s important to know these concepts before you dive into decision trees.

-A classification problem is about teaching your machine learning model how to categorize a data value into one of many classes.
+A classification problem teaches your machine learning model how to categorize a data value into one of many classes.
 It does this by learning the characteristics of each type of class.
 For example, to predict whether an image is of a cat or dog, the model learns the characteristics of the dog and cat on training data.

-A regression problem is about teaching your machine learning model how to predict the future value of a continuous quantity.
+A regression problem involves teaching your machine learning model how to predict the future value of a continuous quantity.
 It does this by learning the pattern of the quantity in the past affected by different variables.
-For example, a model trying to predict the future share price of a company is a regression problem.
+For example, a model trying to predict a company’s future share price is a regression problem.

 You can find both these problems in abundance on our DataHack platform.